graded-cs-resources/processing_balls_snowflakes_bubbles_template/SETUP.md

 # Setting up your Project

 1) Open this assignment in visual studio code using the button at the top of the README file!
+If VS Code is not working, use gitpod by editing the address bar of your github repository and adding "https://gitpod.io/#" before the address.

 2) Navigate to the `Sketch.java` file and open it.